Clacly96/ESPic/Client-Server/readme.md

         -POST: for send messages to other people and save them on DB.
             E.g. ["POST","Hi!","Mario","Luigi"] will put the message "Hi!" from Mario to Luigi in the DB.
         -SERVICE: used for service's request:
-            -regUser: register a new user on the DB
+            -regUser: registers a new user on the DB
             -checkPwd: will check if login crediantials are correct
             -estraiUtenti: extracts all user from DB and send them to client